HamnaFarooq/PHP-Project/README.md

 # PHP-Project
-MySQL, core PHP project MVC setup
+This repository was made to save a already set-up core PHP project to be used to initialize all the PHP projects using MVC and mySQL.